Curtis241/taskmgr/README.rst

 Features
 --------

-taskmgr is a simple python command-line tool for storing tasks in a file database and can also import/export tasks from a Google tasks service.
-The service is the backend storage for the Android Google Tasks app.
+taskmgr is a simple python command-line tool for storing tasks in a redis database.

 * Contains basic functions add, edit, delete, complete tasks
 * The add and edit functions support normal language date expressions like: